-To enable the student to
+To enable the student

-- acquire knowledge of the goals for the development of Educationas set out in Indian Education. - developan understanding of the concepts and its implication inIndian Education. - develop an understanding of the History and Indian Education Problems. - apply the knowledge of Education in the analysis of recent trends in Indian Educational System. - Comprehend the goals for the development of Education as setout in Indian Constitution. - Comprehend the contemporary social, emotional, economic and political environment with reference to the Educational System.
+- acquires knowledge of the goals for the development of education as set out in indian education. - develops understanding of the concepts and its implication in indian education. - develops an understanding of the history an indian education problems. - applies the knowledge of education in the analysis of recent trends in indian educational systems.

+the goals for the development of education as set out in indian constitution.

+• develops interest to comprehend the contemporary social emotional economic and political environment with reference to the educational system.

-Unit-I: Meaning and Definition
+Unit - I : Meaning and Definition

-Aims and Objectives of Education - Methods of Educational System - Education as an investment - Education and Employment - History of Education - significance for Indian Education - Importance of Indian Education - Human resource - Need - Mobilization - Utilization of Indian Education - Modernisation of Indian Education.
+Aims and Objectives of Education - Methods of Educational System - Education as an investment - Education and Employment - History of Education - significance for Indian Education - Importance of Indian Education - Human resource - Need - Mobilization -Utilization of Indian Education - Modernisation of Indian Education.

-Unit-II: Problems an Indian Education
+Unit - II : Problems an Indian Education

-Language Problem - Primary education - Compulsory education - equalization of educational opportunities - constitutional provisions on education - Wastage and Stagnation, DPEP in India - Secondary education before and after Independence - Work experience - Co-education - Higher Secondary Education - Objectives of the Plus twocourse General and vocational streams - needs - Proposal of NPE 1986 - SSA.
+Language Problem - Primary education - Compulsory education - equalization of educational opportunities - constitutional provisions on education - Wastage and Stagnation, DPEP in India - Secondary education before and after Independence - Work experience - Co-education - Higher Secondary Education- Objectives of the Plus two course General and vocational streams - needs - Proposal of NPE 1986-SSA.

-Unit-III: Higher Education
+Unit - III : Higher Education

-Basics requirements for entering the University in India - Different types of Universities and their functions - Autonomous colleges Functions of UGC - Student unrest, Employment opportunities - Moralinstructions of commissions - Indian Education Commissions - Dr.Radhakrishnan Commissions and Kothari Commissions - Reports related to higher education.
+Basic requirements for entering the University in India - Different types of Universities and their functions - Autonomous colleges Functions of UGC - Student unrest, Employment opportunities - Moral instructions of commissions - Indian Education Commissions - Dr.Radhakrishnan Commissions and Kothari Commissions - Reports related to higher education.

-Unit-IV: Education in Indian Constitution
+Unit - IV : Education in Indian Constitution

-Directive Principles Article - 45, Universal compulsory Primary education - Responsibilities of the state and central governments regarding education, Amendments related to education and agencies of education - Home - Community and mass media - Continuing education and the concepts of Open University system.
+Directive Principles Article-45, Universal compulsory Primary education -Responsibilities of the state and central governments regarding education, Amendments related to education and agencies of education - Home - Community and mass media -Continuing education and the concepts of Open University system.

-Unit-V: Recent trends in Education
+Unit - V : Recent trends in education

-Democracy of education in India - Secularisms - Concept - MeaningDefinition - Salient features of Secularisms - Secularisms Privatizations - Impact of Privatizations of education in India - under the Constitutionalframe work of India - Impact of secularism and Globalization - concept -objectives - Types - Women Education - History of women education -Importance - role - Women achievements various field of Educationcommission on women education (1964 - 66) - Education and HumanResource Development (HRD).
+Democracy of education in India - Secularisms - Concept - Meaning Definition -Salient features of Secularisms - Secularisms Privatizations -Impact of Privatizations of education in India - under the Constitutional frame work of India - Impact of secularism and Globalization - concept -objectives - Types - Women Education - History of women education - Importance - role - Women achievements various field of Education commission on women education (1964-66) - Education and Human Resource Development (HRD).

-- 1) Carenji.
-S, Ristance Education, New Delhi, Sterling Publishers. - 2) Chaube.S.P.
-(1990), History and Problems of Indian Education, Vinod Pustak Mandir, Agra 2. - 3) Dash.B.N.
-Trends and Issues in Indian Education, DominantPublishers and Distributors, New Delhi 2004. - 4) Dewey Job (1916) Democracy and Education an Introduction into the Philosophy of Education, New York: Macmillan Publishing co.Inc. - 5) Growal and Gupta.B.S.
-Working with Community and TeacherEducation Bhopal: Modern Book Deportment. - 6) Joshi.N.C.
-Perception in Higher Education New Delhi: Ashish Publishing House, Sterling Publishers 1987. - 7) Khanna.S.D (1993) Current Problems of Indian Education, DoabaHouse, New Delhi 110006. - 8) Kochhar (1981), Pivotal Issues in Indian Education, SterlingPublishers Pvt.
-Ltd, New Delhi. - 9) Mohanity.J.
-Random Education in the Emerging Sowery, New Delhi, Sterling Publishers. - 10) Ram Nath Sharma and Rajendra K. Sharma (1998) Problems of Education in India, Atlantic Publishers and Distributors, New Delhi. - 11) Rao, et al. (1999) Autonomous and Non-Autonomous College: Selected case Studies: Vikas Publishing House, New Delhi. - 12) RGO.V.K.
-Emerging Trends of Education Rajat Publication, NewDelhi 2002. - 13) Sirinibas Bhattacharya: Foundationof Education, AtlanticPublishers, New Delhi 2008.
+- 1. Carenji.
+S, Ristance Education, New Delhi, Sterling Publishers. - 2.
+Chaube.S.P.
+(1990), History and Problems of Indian Education, VinodPustakMandir, Agra-2. - 3.
+Dash.B.N.
+Trends and Issues in Indian Education, Dominant Publishers and Distributors, New Delhi 2004. - 4.
+Joshi.N.C.
+Perception in Higher Education New Delhi: Ashish-Publishing House, Sterling Publishers 1987. - 5.
+RGO.V.K.
+Emerging Trends of Education Rajat Publication, New Delhi- 2002.

+- 1. Ram Nath Sharma and Rajendra K. Sharma (1998) Problems of Education in India, Atlantic Publishers and Distributors, New Delhi. - 2.
+Dewey Job (1916) Democracy and Education an Introduction into the Philosophy of Education, New York: Macmillan Publishing co.
+Inc. - 3.
+Growal and Gupta.B.S.
+Working with Community and Teacher Education Bhopal: Modern Book Deportment. - 4.
+Khanna.S.D (1993) Current Problems of Indian Education, Doaba House, New Delhi-110006. - 5.
+Kochhar (1981), Pivotal Issues in Indian Education, Sterling Publishers Pvt.
+Ltd, New Delhi. - 6.
+Mohanity.J.
+Random Education in the Emerging Sowery, New Delhi, Sterling Publishers. - 7.
+Rao et al (1999) Autonomous and Non-Autonomous College: Selected case Studies: Vikas Publishing House, New Delhi. - 8.
+Sirinibas Bhattacharya: Foundation of Education, Atlantic Publishers, New Delhi-2008.